 It is with great pleasure that I welcome you to Holy Spirit College.

 Holy Spirit College is a years 7 to 12 co-educational Catholic college offering a second chance for young people who have found mainstream schooling unsuitable.
-We have two campuses, the main one is in Cooktown and this is a weekly boarding and day facility, the Cairns campus is a day only facility.
+We have two campuses, the main one is in Cooktown with boarding and day facilities, while the Cairns campus is a day only facility.

 The establishment of Holy Spirit College was seen as necessary to fulfil the core purpose of Catholic Education Services “To provide excellent Catholic education for families of the Diocese of Cairns”.
 Like Pope Francis, who is taking church to the streets, it was recognised there was a responsibility to strengthen the mission of the tradition of Catholic education which is “education for all”.

 In establishing Holy Spirit College as a “Special Assistance School” and offering different learning opportunities, Catholic Education in the Diocese of Cairns extended its mission to reach out to the marginalized and disenfranchised.
 This mission finds its voice in the Church’s Magisterium Literature.

 The Catholic School on the Threshold of the Third Millennium addresses the needs of the “new poor”:

 … those who have lost all sense of meaning in life and lack any inspiring ideal, those to whom no values are proposed and who do not know the beauty of faith, who come from families which are broken and incapable of love, often living in situations of material and spiritual poverty, slaves to the new idols of society, which, not infrequently, promises them only a future of unemployment and marginalization.

 Locally, the Bishops of Queensland in Catholic Schools for the 21st Century spoke of the Catholic school as a model of a lived experience of Christian community: